go home

 Context

-I kept coming back to the Apple Mac Stickies app and the feeling of notes existing as little objects on your screen rather than rows in a productivity system.
-Most note apps are built around order: lists, folders, sidebars, rigid cards.
-Stickies came from a different instinct.
-I wanted the board to feel like a surface you could drop thoughts onto, move around mentally, and keep a little messy without losing usefulness.
+I kept coming back to the Apple Mac Stickies app and the feeling of notes living on your screen instead of inside rows.
+Most note apps lean into order.
+I wanted a surface you could drop a thought onto and leave a little messy.

-The core of the project is simple: click anywhere on the board and a note appears there.
-That one decision shapes the whole product.
+The main move is simple: click the board and a note appears there.

 Interactive Demo